Thermoregulation: Behavioral temperature regulation

 Animals other than humans regulate and maintain their body temperature with physiological adjustments and behavior.
-Desert lizards are ectotherms and so unable to metabolically control their temperature but can do this by altering their location.
-They may do this, in the morning only by raising their head from its burrow and then exposing their entire body.
+Desert lizards are ectotherms, and therefore are unable to regulate their internal temperature themselves.
+To regulate their internal temperature, many lizards relocate themselves to a more environmentally favorable location.
+They may do this in the morning only by raising their head from its burrow and then exposing their entire body.
 By basking in the sun, the lizard absorbs solar heat.
 It may also absorb heat by conduction from heated rocks that have stored radiant solar energy.
 To lower their temperature, lizards exhibit varied behaviors.
-Sand seas, or ergs, produce up to 57.7 °C, and the sand lizard will hold its feet up in the air to cool down, seek cooler objects with which to contact, find shade or return to their burrow.
-They also go to their burrows to avoid cooling when the sun goes down or the temperature falls.
+Sand seas, or ergs, produce up to 57.7 °C, and the sand lizard will hold its feet up in the air to cool down, seek cooler objects with which to contact, find shade, or return to its burrow.
+They also go to their burrows to avoid cooling when the temperature falls.
 Aquatic animals can also regulate their temperature behaviorally by changing their position in the thermal gradient.
 Sprawling prone in a cool shady spot, "splooting," has been observed in squirrels on hot days.

-Animals also engage in kleptothermy in which they share or even steal each other's body warmth.
-In endotherms such as bats and birds (such as the mousebird and emperor penguin) it allows the sharing of body heat (particularly amongst juveniles).
+Animals also engage in kleptothermy in which they share or steal each other's body warmth.
+Kleptothermy is observed, particularly amongst juveniles, in endotherms such as bats and birds (such as the mousebird and emperor penguin).
 This allows the individuals to increase their thermal inertia (as with gigantothermy) and so reduce heat loss.
 Some ectotherms share burrows of ectotherms.
 Other animals exploit termite mounds.

 Some animals living in cold environments maintain their body temperature by preventing heat loss.
 Their fur grows more densely to increase the amount of insulation.
 Some animals are regionally heterothermic and are able to allow their less insulated extremities to cool to temperatures much lower than their core temperature—nearly to 0 °C. This minimizes heat loss through less insulated body parts, like the legs, feet (or hooves), and nose.

-Different species of Sonoran Desert Drosophila will exploit different species of cacti based on the thermotolerance differences between species and hosts.
-For example, Drosophila mettleri is found in cacti like the Saguaro and Senita; these two cacti remain cool by storing water.
+Different species of Drosophila found in the Sonoran Desert will exploit different species of cacti based on the thermotolerance differences between species and hosts.
+For example, Drosophila mettleri is found in cacti like the saguaro and senita; these two cacti remain cool by storing water.
 Over time, the genes selecting for higher heat tolerance were reduced in the population due to the cooler host climate the fly is able to exploit.

 Some flies, such as Lucilia sericata, lay their eggs en masse.
 The resulting group of larvae, depending on its size, is able to thermoregulate and keep itself at the optimum temperature for development.

+Koalas also can behaviorally thermoregulate by seeking out cooler portions of trees on hot days.
+They preferentially wrap themselves around the coolest portions of trees, typically near the bottom, to increase their passive radiation of internal body heat.